Last updated 8/11/22

 COVID-19 – talking to children and families about returning to school: guiding principles

-A risk calculator for rheumatology patients to assess their risk and whether you should be isolating or shielding.
+A risk calculator for rheumatology patients to assess their risk and whether you should be taking extra care with COVID precautions.

 FAQs for patients on resuming surgical services